smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 A standalone script *rif40_database_install.bat* is provided to install the RIF.
 It is designed to run in a single directory, and is in
 *...rapidInquiryFacility\rifDatabase\SQLserver\production*.
 A backup of the *sahsuland_dev* database is required, as created by
-*rebuild_all.bat* (see: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/installation/README.md) or supplied by SAHSU.
+*rebuild_all.bat* see: [SQL Server Development Database Installation](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/installation/README.md) or supplied by SAHSU.
 If you use the pre-built version check that the dump *sahsuland_dev.bak* is unZipped.

 You will need to enter: